Spindel/caramel-client-rs/README.md

 ## What is it

-Caramel is a simple Certificate Authority (CA) that lets users set up their own root CA, sign clients & servers, and thereby identify machines to machinse using TLS (Transport Layer Security) with Client Certificate Authentication.
+Caramel is a simple Certificate Authority (CA) that lets users set up their own root CA, sign clients & servers, and thereby identify machines to machines using TLS (Transport Layer Security) with Client Certificate Authentication.

 This is a _client_ that communicates against a [Caramel Server](https://github.com/ModioAB/caramel/).